SyedaLajeen/VGP-Genome-Assembly/README.md

 Genome assembly is the process of reconstructing the complete DNA sequence of an organism from millions of short sequencing reads.
-Think of it like solving a jigsaw puzzle — each read is a small piece, and the assembler figures out how the pieces fit together to rebuild the full picture.
+Think of it like solving a jigsaw puzzle where each read is a small piece and the assembler figures out how all the pieces fit together to rebuild the full picture.

-Modern pipelines like VGP use multiple types of sequencing data together to produce assemblies that are more accurate and complete than any single technology alone.
+Modern pipelines like VGP use multiple types of sequencing data together to produce assemblies that are more complete and accurate than any single technology alone.

 ---

 ## Objective

-The goal of this project is to:

 - Assemble the *S. cerevisiae* S288C genome from synthetic PacBio HiFi reads using the VGP Galaxy pipeline
-- Produce two fully phased haplotype assemblies (Hap1 and Hap2)
+- Produce two fully phased haplotype assemblies — Hap1 and Hap2
-- Evaluate assembly quality using multiple QC tools
+- Evaluate assembly quality using BUSCO, Merqury, and gfastats
-- Scaffold contigs to chromosome level using Bionano and Hi-C data
+- Scaffold contigs to chromosome level using Bionano optical maps and Hi-C data

 ---